Skip to Content

 Provide Fresh Water

-• Install multiple water stations at different heights around your yard
+• Set up water stations at different heights – birds love options.

-• Use shallow dishes with clean, filtered water that’s changed twice daily
+• Use shallow dishes with clean, filtered water, refreshed twice a day.

 Observe The Bird Closely for Signs of Salt Poisoning